logo

 Now check out this baby Tickell’s Blue Flycatcher.

-Okay, so the scientific word for baby is “juvenile” but that seems too harsh for this adorable bird!
-The babies’ feathers are streaked and have some cute little spots on its mantle.
+Okay, so the scientific term for a baby is “juvenile,” but that seems too harsh for this adorable bird!
+The juveniles’ feathers are streaked and have some cute little spots on their mantle.

 Now check out this baby Tickell’s Blue Flycatcher.